Tel Lachish: Starkey-Tufnell expedition (1932–1939)

-The first expedition at Lachish, then Tell ed-Duweir, from 1932 to 1939, was the Starkey-Tufnell British expedition which included James Leslie Starkey as expedition leader, Olga Tufnell, G.L.
-Harding and C. Inge.
+The first expedition at Lachish, then Tell ed-Duweir, from 1932 to 1939, was the Starkey-Tufnell British expedition which included James Leslie Starkey as expedition leader, Olga Tufnell, Gerald Lankester Harding and Charles Inge.
 It was funded by Charles Marston and Henry Wellcome with the aim of finding the Biblical city of Lachish.
-They succeeded in finding Lachish, with a "wealth of well-stratified pottery", a "key part of the ceramic corpus of Palestine", and the Lachish letters, c. "written to the commander of the garrison at Lachish shortly before it fell to the Babylonians in either 589 or 586 B.C."
-Starkey was murdered in 1938 while travelling to Jerusalem to open the Rockefeller Archaeological Museum.
+They succeeded in finding Lachish, with a "wealth of well-stratified pottery", a "key part of the ceramic corpus of Palestine", and the Lachish letters, "written to the commander of the garrison at Lachish shortly before it fell to the Babylonians in either 589 or 586 B.C."

+The mound belonged to residents of the adjacent village of al-Qubayba, and the expedition initially rented or purchased the land required for excavation.
+Negotiations to acquire the summit became protracted.
+The Mandatory government expropriated the summit in 1934.
+Based on Palestinian oral histories and intelligence files, Marom and Garfinkel interpret the unresolved dispute as the immediate background to Starkey’s assassination in 1938, while travelling to Jerusalem to open the Rockefeller Archaeological Museum.

 Tufnell, Harding and Inge remained for the 1938–1939 season.
 Tufnell returned to London and over the next two decades, worked at the Institute of Archaeology in London, "sorting, collating, studying and presenting the material found at Lachish".
 She completed her final publication Lachish IV in 1957.
 She had already become a Fellow of the Society of Antiquaries of London in 1951.